GSA/digitalgov.gov/content/events/2018/2018-03-14-infographics-plain-language-considerations.md

 - What do you need to consider?
 - What questions do you have to answer as you plan to do one?
 - How do you deal with data?
-- How do you deal with people who want you to create an infographic?
+- How do you communicate with people who want you to create an infographic?

-Send us a sample before the meeting to [digitalgovu@gsa.gov](digitalgovu@gsa.gov) or add the url when you register.
+Send us a sample before the meeting to [digitalgovu@gsa.gov](digitalgovu@gsa.gov "Email a sample infographic to DGU") or add the URL when you register.

 _The Plain Language Action and Information Network (PLAIN) is a group of federal employees from different agencies and specialties who support the use of clear communication in government writing.
 Visit [plainlanguage.gov](https://www.plainlanguage.gov/) or [join the community](https://www.digitalgov.gov/communities/plain-language/)._